 Sarah

-These gluten-free chocolate chip cookies are perfectly chewy on the inside and crispy on the outside, without any eggs!
-Easily customizable to be dairy-free or vegan, they’re a one-bowl recipe that’s simple to make and freezer-friendly for fresh cookies anytime.
+These gluten free chocolate chip cookies are perfectly chewy on the inside and crispy on the outside, without any eggs!
+Easily made dairy-free and vegan, they’re a one-bowl recipe that’s simple to make and freezer-friendly for fresh cookies anytime.

 Prep Time 45 minutes